TerryZ/v-dialogs/README.md

 });
 ```

-some time, you can use mask link this:
+some time, you can use mask like this:
 ```js
 let that = this;
 let dialogKey = this.$vDialog.mask();